grkinda/Video-motion-Heatmap/README.md

    - Set the buffer size (how long motion trails last)
    - Set the motion threshold (how sensitive to movement)
 4. Find your processed video in the `output` folder
+5. A graph of the rate of motion of the vide will also be included in the folder

 ## Tips 💡